Esri/arcgis-maps-sdk-dotnet-toolkit/docs/scale-line.md

 ## Features

 - Supports binding to a `MapView`.
-- Supports display an arbitrary scale via the `MapScale` property.
+- Supports display of an arbitrary scale via the `MapScale` property.
 - Displays both metric and imperial units.

 ## Usage